There are many reasons why couples choose elopement rather than a traditional wedding ceremony.

 Maybe the whole family wasn’t invited to the wedding, but they can still see how beautiful and happy the couple is together!
 Leaving people out of your big day can have a big impact on those who care about you most.
 Sharing photos from the special event allows people to take part in imagining the ceremony and celebrating your love.

 Send a marriage announcement after your elopement!
 It will let recipients know you were thinking of them, allow them to hold onto a lasting memory of your marriage, and gives you the opportunity to show off the intimate photos from your special day.
 Click here for some good advice on how to best keep your loved ones’ feelings in mind when eloping!

 Are you looking for something different than the traditional wedding shots?
 Or do you have a creative venue in mind?
 Talk to your photographer.
 You can tell them what kinds of shots you might be looking for, what spurred your choice to elope, and what you’d like to remember from the big day.

 You can also customize the package you get!
 Don’t need a photographer for the full day?
 You can schedule photographers for a half-day or a number of hours instead.
 Don’t want a photographer there for the ceremony?
 You can schedule a photo session for later that day, instead!

 Check out photographers’ options before booking – many will offer special packages for elopements!

 This blog is a great resource for questions you should ask any wedding photographer.
 Check it out!

 3. Wedding photos last…

 Think about it.

 Dinner dishes, wedding cake, venue reservations, and seating arrangements are all temporary.
-The bulk of what you spend money on for your wedding only last as long as the reception!
-Even a wedding dress will get packed away after the ceremony, unless you decide on something creative to do with it.
+The bulk of what you spend money on for your wedding only lasts as long as the reception!
+Even a wedding dress will get packed away after the ceremony unless you decide on something creative to do with it.